mWater/mwater-visualization/src/widgets/charts/pivot/PivotChart Design.md

   children: array of child segments if any

 intersection:
-  textAxis: axis that determines text to display in cells.
+  valueAxis: axis that determines value to display in cells.
 Must be aggregate